 Dog Attack Injuries

 Dog attacks can be as minor as a small single bite to as serious as death.
-It is estimated that there is 20 to 30 fatalities due to dog attacks every year in the United States.
+It is estimated that there are 20 to 30 fatalities due to dog attacks every year in the United States.
 Dogs also carry many bacteria that can be passed on to a human from a bite.
 The CDC reports that a dog’s mouths can carry over 60 types of bacteria and approximately 18% of all dog bites get infected.
 While rabies is a common disease, dogs can also carry Pasteurella, MRSA, and Tetanus.
 It is important to immediately wash the site of a dog bite with soap and water.
 Report any strange behavior from a dog that has attacked or been aggressive to Animal Control.
 It is possible the dog could have rabies.
 Seek medical attention if you get an infection or have a fever after getting bit by a dog.

 How to Avoid a Dog Attack